chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 Let us reflect a bit more on the above proof.
 The key ingredient was the fact that superpositions (adding units, essentially increasing the "width") only have a polynomial increase on the number of pieces in the range of $g$, but compositions (essentially increasing the "depth") have an *exponential* increase in the number of pieces.

-But!
-This "hard" function $g$, which is the sawtooth over $[0,1]$, was *very carefully constructed*.
+But! this "hard" function $g$, which is the sawtooth over $[0,1]$, was *very carefully constructed*.
 To  achieve the exponential scaling law in the number of pieces, the breakpoints in $g$ *have* to be exactly equispaced, and therefore the weights in every layer in the network have to be identical.
 Even a tiny perturbation to $g$ dramatically reduces the number of linear pieces in the range of the network.
 See the following figure illustrated in Hanin and Rolnick (2019)[^hanin]:

 ![(left) The sawtooth function $g$, representable via a depth-$O(L^2)$, width-3 ReLU net. (right) Range of the same network as $g$ but with a tiny amount of noise added to its weights.](/fodl/assets/sawtooth.png)